sktime/sktime/docs/source/glossary.rst

         An :term:`estimator` that consists of multiple other component estimators which can vary.
 An example is a pipeline consisting of a transformer and forecaster.
 The term can refer both to the class and its instance.
-        Composite estimators may have :term:`tag`s that depend on components, such as ``capability:missing_data``,
+        For composite estimators, a :term:`tag` can depend on components, such as ``capability:missing_data``,
         and a :term:`scitype` that depends on the components' scitypes, e.g., the scitype of a pipeline being a forecaster or a classifier, depending on